deeweinacht/HREmployeeAttrition-DataScience-JupyterNotebook/README.md

 This is a supervised machine learning data science project.
 It utilizes a synthetic human resources dataset created by IBM, and sourced from [kaggle.com](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset).

-The notebook includes a full data science project with the following steps:
+The notebook includes a full data science project including the following:

 1. Data Preparation
     - Importing and checking dataset